 Some of Guantánamo's unluckiest are those like Fahd, who was cleared for release in 2007 under Bush, again in 2009 under Obama, yet remains unfathomably in legal limbo.
 One of the last former juveniles still imprisoned, Fahd turned 30 in May.
 "They told me they had the power to make me hungrier and sicker than I'd ever been in my life," he told Farah, describing an early interrogation in 2003.
 He's since been interrogated more times than he can remember.

 Fahd was married as a teenager in Yemen, and his wife gave birth to a daughter, Hafsa, just two months before he was apprehended.
-He had travelled to Afghanistan in August 2001 following his final high-school exams and was detained in Pakistan having fled the US bomb attacks in the wake of September 11.
-Allegations that he was a member of Bin Laden's security detail were eventually assessed as unfounded, according to government documents released by WikiLeaks.
+He had traveled to Afghanistan in August 2001 following his final high school exams and was detained in Pakistan after fleeing the US bomb attacks in the wake of September 11.
+Allegations that he was a member of Bin Laden's security detail were eventually assessed as unfounded, according to government documents released by Wikileaks.

 Farah describes Fahd as "intelligent and family-oriented," still wracked by guilt at having lost his university scholarship.
 "His family sacrificed tremendously to educate him," Farah explains.
 "The goal was to catapult him forward so he could get the kind of job that would help the others achieve a better lifestyle."